-Our solutions are driven by our proprietary technologies, brought together through the combination of our constituent companies, each of which was a leader in the 3D printing industry.
-We hold more than 1,200 granted or pending patents internationally, and our 3D printing systems utilize our patented FDM® and inkjet-based PolyJetTM technologies to enable the production of prototypes, tools used for production and manufactured goods directly from 3D CAD files or other 3D content.
+Our solutions are driven by our proprietary technologies, brought together through the combination of our constituent companies, each of which was a leader in the 3D printing industry when acquired.
+We hold more than 1,400 granted or pending patents internationally, and our 3D printing systems utilize our patented extrusion-based FDM® and inkjet-based PolyJetTM technologies to enable the production of prototypes, tools used for production and manufactured goods directly from 3D CAD files or other 3D content.
+In 2018, we announced the addition of our metals platform using our proprietary LPMTM 3D printing process, which will come to market at a later date.
 We believe that our broad range of product and service offerings is a function of our 3D printing technology leadership.

-A key attribute of our FDM® 3D printing technology is its ability to use a variety of production grade thermoplastic building materials that feature surface resolution, chemical and heat resistance, color, and mechanical properties necessary for production of functional prototypes and parts for a variety of industries with specific demands and requirements.
-Use of these materials also enables the production of highly durable end parts as well as objects with soluble cores for the manufacture of hollow parts, the manufacture of which were previously dependent on slower and more expensive subtractive manufacturing technologies.
+A key attribute of our FDM® 3D printing technology is its ability to use a variety of production grade thermoplastic materials featuring surface resolution, chemical and heat resistance, color, and mechanical properties necessary for production of functional prototypes and parts for a variety of industries with specific demands and requirements.
+Use of these materials also enables the production of highly durable end parts and objects with soluble cores for the manufacture of hollow parts, the manufacture of which were previously dependent on slower and more expensive subtractive manufacturing technologies.

-We believe that this technology is differentiated by a number of factors that make it appropriate for 3D printing and additive manufacturing.
-These factors include:
+We believe this technology is differentiated by factors making it appropriate for 3D printing and additive manufacturing, including:

-- the ability to use FDM® systems in an office environment due to the absence of hazardous emissions; - the relative absence of post-production processing; - minimal material waste;

-- better processing and build repeatability; - ease of use, with minimal system set up requirements; - · no need for costly replacement lasers and laser parts; and - a high degree of precision and reliability.
+- the ability to use FDM® systems in an office environment due to the absence of hazardous emissions; - low post-production processing requirements; - minimal material waste; - · build repeatability; - ease of use, with minimal system set-up requirements; - absence of costly replacement lasers and laser parts; and - a high degree of precision and reliability.

-We believe that our inkjet-based 3D printing technology is primarily differentiated from other competing technologies in its ability to scale and deliver high-resolution and multi-material, full-color 3D printing.
-Our easy-to-use, PolyJetTM 3D printers create high-resolution, smooth surface finish models that have the look, feel and functionality of the final designed product.
+We believe that our inkjet-based 3D printing technology is differentiated from other competing technologies in its ability to scale and deliver high-resolution and multimaterial, full-color 3D printing.
+Our easy-to-use, PolyJetTM 3D printers create high-resolution, smooth surface finish models with the look, feel and functionality of the final designed product.
 We offer a wide variety of office-friendly resin consumables, including rigid and flexible (rubber-like) materials and bio-compatible materials for medical applications.
-Using our PolyJetTM digital materials technology, our solutions also offer the only 3D printing systems that deposit multiple materials simultaneously.
-This enables users, in a single build process, to print parts and assemblies made of multiple materials that each retain their distinct mechanical and physical properties.
-For example, users can print objects with both rigid and flexible portions in a single build, or mix different base colors in order to achieve desired color tone.
-The PolyJetTM technology also enables on-demand mixing of a wide variety for sits to create a wide range of pre-defined digital materials, which are composite materials with modified physical or mechanical and color properties that result from the combination of multiple materials.
-The wide range of colors in which objects can be printed (over 1,500, as noted below) is another one of the key differentiating attributes for our 3D printers.
+Using our PolyJetTM digital materials technology, our solutions offer unique quality 3D printing systems depositing multiple materials simultaneously.
+This enables users, in a single build process, to print parts and assemblies made of multiple materials- each retaining its distinct mechanical and physical properties.
+For example, users can print objects with both rigid and flexible portions in a single build or mix different base colors in order to achieve desired color tone.
+The PolyJetTM technology enables on-demand mixing of a variety of resins to create a broad range of pre-defined digital materials, which are composite materials with modified physical or mechanical and color properties.
+The wide range of colors for objects to be printed (over 500,000, as noted below) is another key differentiating attribute for our 3D printers.